-Waking up in the middle of the night from a loud hissing or flushing noise from your toilet, without it being used, can be concerning.
-Random noises coming from your toilet may mean that there’s something wrong and you need to take action.
+Hearing a loud hissing or flushing noise coming from your toilet, without it being used, can be concerning.
+Random noises may mean that there’s something wrong and you need to take action.
 But, where do you look first when you don’t know the source of the problem?
-Here are some common reasons why your toilet makes the noises that are annoying you throughout the day and how to go about fixing them.
+We’ll address some common reasons why your toilet could be making noises and how to go about fixing them.

-The first place you can easily check is your toilet handle.
-A broken or stuck toilet handle can cause the toilet to drain water constantly and be the source of all the noise.
-In order to check to see if your handle is working properly, you will need to remove the lid of the tank and shut off your water.
+The first thing you can easily check is your toilet handle.
+A broken or stuck toilet handle can cause the toilet to constantly drain water and be the source of all the noise.
+In order to check and see if your handle is working properly, you will need to remove the lid of the tank and shut off your water.
 You will also need to drain the water out of the tank by using cups and a sponge, or lifting up the flapper for the water to escape.

-If you see that your handle is stuck you can use a lubricant and start applying pressure to see if it will move.
+If your handle is stuck, you can use a lubricant and start applying pressure to see if it’ll move.
 If your handle is broken you will need to replace it.

-If the noises keep happening or if your handle has no problems, then the next source may be a worn-out flapper.
+If your toilet noises keep happening or if your handle has no problems, then the next source may be a worn-out flapper.

 Worn Out Flapper

 The flapper in your toilet drains water from the tank and into the bowl.
 Once the tank lever (handle) is pressed on, the flapper is pulled up and the water is drained.
 When the tank is empty, the flapper falls back onto the flush valve opening.
-If your flapper is worn or not the right fit, it can cause your toilet to constantly be running.
+If your flapper is worn out or not the right fit, it can cause your toilet to run

-The first thing you will need to do is take the tank lid off and find the flapper chain and unclip it from the tank lever.
+The first thing you will need to do is take the tank lid off.
+Find the flapper chain and unclip it from the tank lever.
 Next, the flapper has two ‘ears’ that you will use to pull on, this will disconnect it from the flush valve tube.

 With your new flapper, attach it to the flush valve, making sure the ears are aligned correctly.
-Grap the new chain to the flush handle and resize it if needed.
+Place the new chain on the flush handle and resize it if needed.

 Once you put the lid back on, test everything out to see if the noise has stopped.
-If the noise keeps recurring then the next thing to consider is that you may have calcium deposits inside your pipes.
+If the noise still occurs, the next thing to consider is that you may have calcium deposits inside your pipes.

 Calcium deposits come from a high concentration of minerals in your water, it is also known as hard water.
-Calcium buildup is more prominent in copper pipes.
+A buildup of calcium is more prominent in copper pipes.
 You should assess your pipes before putting any cleaners down your drains.
-White deposits surrounding your pipes are an indication that there may calcium buildup on the inside.
+White deposits surrounding your pipes are an indication that there may be calcium buildup on the inside.

 In this next part, if you are unfamiliar and uncomfortable dealing with pipes you may want to call a professional before further damage is caused.

-CLR drain cleaners contain toxins that are harmful to the skin and once used inside your pipes can’t drink the water immediately afterward.
+CLR drain cleaners contain toxins that are harmful to the skin and once used inside your pipes.
+You cannot drink the water immediately afterward.

 In order to fix calcium buildup in your pipes, it’s recommended to switch from copper to plastic pipes and to regularly clean up the surrounding areas.
 Professional help can further evaluate your pipes and give you the best option.